mathjax/MathJax-docs/options/document.rst

 Document Options
 ################

-The options below conrol the operation of the ``MathDocument`` object created by MathJax to process the mathematics in your web page.
+The options below control the operation of the ``MathDocument`` object created by MathJax to process the mathematics in your web page.
 They are listed with their default values.
 To set any of these options, include an ``options`` section in your :data:`MathJax` global object.